awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

 ## Core device deployment issues<a name="greengrass-core-deployment-issues"></a>

-Use the following information to troubleshoot deployment issues on Greengrass core devices\.
+Troubleshoot deployment issues on Greengrass core devices\.
 Each entry corresponds to a log message that you might see on your core device\.

 **Topics**
 + [Error: com\.aws\.greengrass\.componentmanager\.exceptions\.PackageDownloadException: Failed to download artifact](#core-error-failed-to-download-artifact-package-download-exception)